 This partnership, funded by Toyota Motor Manufacturing, WV, Inc. and The Greater Kanawha Valley Foundation, connects community members with their local education institutions by bringing parents directly into schools.
-It will provide parents of pre-K children in Boone, Cabell, Hancock, Kanwaha, Lincoln, Marion, Mason, Preston, Putnam, Raleigh and Wayne counties with tools to help their children succeed in kindergarten and beyond.
-As part of the academies, the parents will participate in six entertaining trainings, where they will learn how to create teachable moments for their children.
+It provides parents of children 0-4 years old with tools to help their children succeed in kindergarten and beyond.
+As part of the academies, the parents participate in six entertaining trainings, where they learn how to create teachable moments for their children.

 The concept, based on the Harlem Children’s Zone Baby College, emphasizes the importance of early learning.
 This has proven to be an effective approach in low-income areas because, as research demonstrates, adults who have grown up in generational poverty need more help with becoming better parents.
 For instance, they often need hands-on assistance with building routines in their daily lives and in planning nutritional diets for their families.